Stephen Lobb: Controversial writings

 In conjunction with John Humfrey, Lobb wrote in 1680 an Answer ... by some Nonconformists to a sermon preached by Edward Stillingfleet on the ”mischief of separation”.
 Stillingfleet replied the same year in The Charge of Schism Renewed.
 Lobb and Humfrey thereupon retorted with a Reply to the Defence of Dr. Stillingfleet.

 Lobb took a prominent part in the controversy between the Presbyterian and Independent denominations occasioned by the republication of Tobias Crisp's Works with Additions in 1690.
 To counteract what he considered to be Crisp's erroneous doctrine, Daniel Williams published in 1695 A Defence of Gospel Truth.
 Lobb joined issue with Williams in A Peceable Enquiry into the nature of the present controversie among our United Brethren about Justification, (1693).
 Williams having briefly replied, Lobb published A Vindication of the Doctor, and myself (1695).
 Lobb next wrote A Report of the present state of the differences in Doctrinals between some Dissenting Ministers in London (1697).
 This was answered during the same year by Vincent Alsop in A Faithful Rebuke to a False Report.
 Lobb rejoined with a Defence of his Report and Remarks on Alsop's Rebuke which was in turn castigated by Williams in The Answer to the Report, &c.
 (1698).
 At length Lobb sent forth An Appeal to Dr. Stillingfleet and Dr. Edwards concerning Christ's Satisfaction (1698), in which he insinuated that Williams and Richard Baxter favoured Socinianism.
 Stillingfleet in a reply said that the dispute in his opinion was idle and profitless.
 Lobb, however, still pursued the controversy in A further Defence of his Appeal, and it was closed by Williams in a pamphlet called An End to Discord.
 An anonymous disciple of Baxter dealt with Lobb's accusation in A Plea for the late Mr. Baxter, 1699.

 Family

 By Elizabeth, the daughter of Theophilus Polwhele, nonconformist minister at Tiverton, Devon, he had three sons, Stephen (d.
 1720), who conformed and became chaplain of Penzance Chapel, Cornwall, and vicar of Milton Abbot; Theophilus Lobb, a physician; and Samuel (d.
 1760), who also conformed and obtained the rectory of Farleigh Hungerford, Wiltshire.
 His wife died in 1691.
-She has sometimes been identified as the playwright Elizabeth Polwheele, a contemporary of Aphra Behn and Frances Boothby.
+She has sometimes been identified as the playwright E. Polwhele, a contemporary of Aphra Behn and Frances Boothby.